Cyber-Haze/post-install-config/README.md

 - SLAs (Service Level Agreements): Configure SLAs to ensure timely ticket resolutions based on severity.
 - Departments: Create various departments (e.g., IT, Customer Support) to handle tickets based on the type of request.
 - Teams: Configure teams that handle specific types of support, such as Level I or Level II support.
-- Agents (Workers): Add agents who will manage and resolve tickets.
+- Agents (Employees): Add agents who will manage and resolve tickets.
 - Users (Customers): Add the users who will submit tickets to the help desk.
 - Help Desk Topics: Define help topics to categorize tickets based on the issues users may encounter.